-This post was published in October 2017 and was updated in February 2020.
+This post was published in February 2017 and was updated in February 2020 and February 2023.

 To create this list, we looked at the books that teachers have requested for their students most frequently and got the teacher skinny on what they consider “classics”.

 “[It’s] been amazing to see how excited they get about the story!
 I am sure we all got the chance to read this classic story about kindness and friendship and I am so excited to share this with my students for years to come!” - Ms. Burel, 2nd Grade, on Charlotte’s Web